 History Cleanup Options section of the page.
 Once you've configured performance scanning, this setting will determine how long the data is kept in the database.
 We recommend keeping the data only for as long as strictly required, to prevent unnecessary database growth.

-Step 3: set up the scanning target
+Step 3: set up the scanning target for performance monitoring

 Browse to the